kukua/concava-adapter-mysql/README.md

 > ConCaVa adapter for authorization, metadata and storage through MySQL.

+Requires ConCaVa v0.6+.

+**Note:** The MQTT server is lazy loaded, so it becomes available after processing the first sensor data.

 See [ConCaVa with MySQL and InfluxDB](https://github.com/kukua/concava-setup-mysql-influxdb) for a working setup.

-Requires ConCaVa v0.4+.

 ## Install